Crime and the Criminal Justice System

 Why are some juvenile justice proceedings informal?

 If you are arrested for a crime when you are under 18, you may be eligible for informal proceedings.
-If you are arrested or accused of an act of delinquency, you will be referred to the Department of Health and Social Services (DHSS).
-If you admit committing the offense, the DHHS may choose to handle your case informally without ever going to court.
+If you are arrested or accused of an act of delinquency, you will be referred to the Division of Juvenile Justice (DJJ).
+If you admit committing the offense, the DJJ may choose to handle your case informally without ever going to court.
 Another possibility, depending on the offense you are charged with, is that you could go through youth court where other teenagers are the lawyers and judges.
 See Section 7 of this Guide for more information about Youth Court.

 What can happen in informal proceedings?

-The DHSS could let you go with a warning, or could put you on informal probation.
+The DJJ could let you go with a warning, or could choose to divert you from the formal court process.
+This might include community work service, restitution, referral to treatment, and/or informal probation.
 On informal probation, you could be subject to a curfew, or could be required to attend classes or participate in drug or alcohol assessments.
 You could be required to perform community service, or pay restitution.
 Restitution could mean paying for something you stole or vandalized, or for a victim’s hospital bills or injuries.

 If I’m guilty, shouldn’t I just confess so I won’t have to go to court?